Should you major in history?

 A guide to careers in history

-If you're captivated by the stories of the past, enjoy piecing together how events and decisions have shaped the world today and love digging deeper into cultural, political and social movements, pursuing a history degree might be the perfect fit for you!
+If you love stories of the past, enjoy piecing together how events and decisions have shaped the world today and love digging deeper into cultural, political and social movements, pursuing a history degree might be the perfect fit for you!

 What does a history degree involve?

 A history degree isn’t just about memorizing dates, battles or famous figures.
-It’s a deep dive into understanding humanity’s past and how it informs our present and future.
+It’s understanding humanity’s past and how it informs our present and future.
 As a history major, you'll build skills that translate easily to any field, preparing you to thrive in careers in foreign service, teaching, research, law, museum work and beyond.

 Classes you’ll take as a history major

 One of the best things about a history degree is the variety of classes you can take.
-Most programs require core courses in world history, U.S. history or historical methods, but you’ll also have the flexibility to explore specific eras, regions and themes that interest you.
+While most programs require core courses in everything from world history to U.S. history, you’ll also have the flexibility to explore specific eras and themes that interest you.
 Here are some examples:

-- Ancient civilizations: Learn about the rise and fall of empires like Rome, Greece or Mesopotamia.
+- Ancient civilizations: Learn about the rise and fall of empires like Rome and Greece.

-- Modern European history: Explore the Enlightenment, Industrial Revolution or the World Wars.
+- Modern European history: Explore everything from Enlightenment to World Wars.

-- Social movements in the U.S.: Dive into the Civil Rights Movement, women’s suffrage or labor history.
+- Social movements in the U.S.: Get in-depth understanding of the Civil Rights Movement and labor history.

 - Digital history: Learn how historians use technology and digital tools to analyze and present historical data.